Garbage & Recycling

 (Q) What do I do if I have light bulbs, waste oil, anti-freeze, electronics or items like that I needs to dispose of?

-(A) If you are uncertain about what to do with a specific item, please review the 2017-hazardous-waste-calendar as numerous items including those mentioned should be brought to the Winnebago County Household Hazardous Material Collection Facility at 105 W. County Road Y, Oshkosh WI or simply call them at (920) 232-1850 with any questions you may have.
+(A) If you are uncertain about what to do with a specific item, please review the 2018 Trash and Recycling Calendar as numerous items including those mentioned should be brought to the Winnebago County Household Hazardous Material Collection Facility at 105 W. County Road Y, Oshkosh WI or simply call them at (920) 232-1850 with any questions you may have.

 (Q) Who do I call if I see trash dumped on the side of the road in our Town?